KaiserAI/KaiserAI/README.md

 ### AI Engineer & Data Scientist

 I design and build AI systems with a strong focus on **engineering judgment, computational efficiency, and real-world constraints**.

 Rather than chasing model complexity or trends, I prioritize **well-founded design decisions**, clear trade-offs, and solutions that remain robust outside controlled environments.

-My interests span Data Science, Optimization, All fields of AI and, also Neuro-Symbolic AI, with a particular emphasis on systems that must operate reliably in high-impact or noisy contexts.
+My interests span Applied Machine Learning, Optimization, and Neuro-Symbolic AI, with a particular emphasis on **healthcare, biomedical decision-making, and other domains where uncertainty and error costs matter**.

 ---